NormanDunbar/DokuWiki-Cleaner/README.md

 Converts a DokuWiki page, saved from the browser as HTML source, to get rid of the crud, and hopefully, extract the relevant information.

 The HTML input file should have been saved from the browser using the "view source" feature and the resulting source saved as an HTML file.
-It can then be stuffed through this abysmal piece of Java code to extract the wheat the chaff.
+It can then be stuffed through this abysmal piece of Java code to extract the wheat from the chaff.

 # WARNING